 - The British TV biopic Hughie Green: Most Sincerely has a scene, possibly taken from real life, in which Green and his producer are holding an audition for Green's TV talent show.
 Green is enthusiastic about one candidate, but his producer says, "You know he's black, don't you?"
 Green rejects this racist attitude out of hand and passes the candidate over his producer's objections.

-- On episode of The George Lopez Show featured a racist scout leader for Max.
-During a discussion of how one can tell how different marks on an animal show whether they're aggressive, he mentions "Just like people."
-George questions this, to which he responds which one is cop gonna question, a cute blonde or a Mexican.
-George responds with this trope.
+- One episode of The George Lopez Show featured a racist scout leader for Max.
+During a discussion of how one can tell how different marks on an animal show whether they're aggressive, the scout leader compares it to how a cute blonde would be less suspicious than a Mexican.
+George responds by reminding him that he's Mexican.

-- Scout: I mean, yah, but I mean, well, not you guys.
+Scout leader: I mean, yeah, but I mean, well, not you guys.
 I mean those "me no speake" Mexicans.

 - Somewhat parodied in a deleted scene of Criminal Minds, in which the line was not actually meant to be racist, but is jokingly taken that way.
 When Reid (white) tricks Morgan (black) into losing at Gin on the plane, he gloats, "When are you people going to learn never to play cards with a magician?"
 Morgan replies, "What do you mean 'you people'?"

-- In the Puppy episode of Ellen Ellen discussing coming out to her therapist, who is played by Oprah Winfrey:
+- In the Puppy episode of Ellen Ellen discusses coming out to her therapist, who is played by Oprah Winfrey:

 Ellen: You don't understand.
 Do you think I want to be discriminated against?
 Do you think I want people calling me names to my face?